 The following table details the rationale for each element of the security problem definition.
-For all the objectives for the TOE, OT.OS_Update also ensures the authentication configuration is preserved during the OS update.
+For all the objectives for the TOE, OT.OS\Update also ensures the authentication configuration is preserved during the OS update.

-Element Rationale A.DEVICE_AUTH OE.User and OE.Watch cover A.DEVICE_AUTH ensuring the user owns and protects all the authentication credentials.
+Element Rationale A.DEVICE_AUTH OE.User and OE.Watch cover A.DEVICE_AUTH ensuring the User owns and protects all the authentication credentials and the User authorizes the Apple Pay activities that are performed on the device.
 A.PERSO OE.Perso covers A.PERSO ensuring the provisioning process verifies the ownership of the provisioned cards.
 A.WATCH_USER OE.User and OE.Watch covers A.WATCH_USER ensuring the User of the device owns and protects their Apple Watch and related credentials.
-A.NO_EXTERNAL_KEY- BOARD OE.User ensures the user of the TOE does not pair the TOE with an external keyboard.
-A.NO_EVIL_ROOT_USER OE.User ensures other users of the device with root access are trusted and compe- tent to prevent inadvertent malware installation.
+A.NO_EXTERNAL_KEYBOARD OE.User ensures the user of the TOE does not pair the TOE with an external keyboard.
+A.NO_EVIL_ROOT_USER OE.User ensures other users of the device with root access are trusted and competent to prevent inadvertent malware installation.
 T.SKIMMING OT.User_Auth, OT.Auth_SE and OT.Payment ensure that an Apple Pay transaction is always authenticated and authorized by the User.
-OT.User_Auth and OE.Genuine_Wal- let ensure that the Apple release of a new OS or Apple Wallet application implementing the authentication functions and payment functions are controlled, and that it pre- serves the confidentiality and integrity of the authentication and payment data.
-OT.Password_Delete ensures that if the password is turned off, the Apple Pay and bio- metric authentication are not available anymore.
+OT.User_Auth and OE.Genuine_Wallet ensure that the Apple release of a new OS or Apple Wallet application implementing the authentication functions and payment functions are controlled, and that it preserves the confidentiality and integrity of the authentication and payment data.
+OT.Password_Delete ensures that if the password is turned off, the Apple Pay and biometric authentication are not available anymore.